cobber/root-config-edit/ReadMe.txt

             ***** WARNING *****

-DO NOT USE THESE SCRIPTS TO EDIT FILES IN /boot!!!
+THESE SCRIPTS WILL NOT WORK FOR FILES IN /boot!!!
-The /hosts directory will probably NOT be available at boot time - which would lead to broken sym-links!
+The /config directory will probably NOT be available at boot time - which would lead to broken sym-links! config-edit has a check to prevent this.

             ***** WARNING *****

+Author:      Stephen Riehm
+Copyright:   2014-03-30
+Last update: 2014-10-07

 MOTIVATION: